Random Subset Averaging: Random Subset Averaging and Its Properties

-RSA is an ensemble learning method designed to improve both prediction accuracy and stability.
-It combines a binomial random subset strategy with a two-round weighting scheme to address challenges arising from high dimensionality and strong correlations among covariates.
-This leads to a two-layer architecture, conceptually analogous to a shallow neural network, as illustrated in Figure \ref{fig:RSA}.
-In the first layer, multiple predictions are generated from models built on randomly selected subsets of covariates.
-In the second layer, disjoint subgroups of these predictions are aggregated using convex weights to produce a set of intermediate predictions.
-These are then further combined through a second round of convex weighting to yield the final prediction.
-The complete procedure is outlined below.
+RSA defines a hierarchical aggregation scheme that combines random subset construction with a two-round convex weighting procedure.
+Its key feature is a two-layer architecture (Figure \ref{fig:RSA}) that decomposes model uncertainty into within-subset and between-subset components.
+In the first layer, predictions are constructed from models based on randomly selected subsets of covariates.
+These predictions are aggregated within each subgroup via convex weighting, thereby forming the second-layer elements.
+A second round of convex weighting is then applied to these elements to produce the final estimator.
+This two-round construction stabilizes prediction while preserving flexibility in model construction.

 \underline{Design of the first layer.} To fix ideas, let $R = diag(r_1, \dots, r_K)$ be a random selection matrix, where each $r_j$ is an independent Bernoulli random variable with selection probability $p_j \in [0,1]$.
 The resulting candidate model is given by $Y = XR\beta_{R}+ U,$ where $XR$ represents a randomly selected subset of the original $K$ covariates.
 The selection probabilities $p_j$ can, in principle, vary across covariates to reflect prior beliefs or empirical relevance.
-However, determining optimal covariate-specific probabilities is a nontrivial task and is left for future work.
-For simplicity, we adopt a common selection probability $p$ in both simulations and empirical analyses, yielding an expected subset size of $Kp$.
-This random selection acts as a form of dimension reduction, particularly valuable in high-dimensional settings.
+However, determining optimal covariate-specific probabilities is nontrivial and left for future work.
+For simplicity, we adopt a common selection probability $p$ in both simulations and empirical analyses, yielding an expected subset size of $Kp$, which can be substantially smaller than $N$ and thus serves as a form of dimension reduction in high-dimensional settings.